Anabel Hernández

-Anabel Hernández García (born 1971) is a Mexican journalist and author, known for her investigative journalism of Mexican drug trafficking and into the alleged collusion between US government officials and drug lords.
+Anabel Hernández García (born 19 August 1971) is a Mexican journalist and author, known for her investigative journalism of Mexican drug trafficking and into the alleged collusion between US government officials and drug lords.
 She has also written about slave labor, sexual exploitation, and abuse of government power.
 She won the Golden Pen of Freedom Award 2012, which is presented annually by the World Association of Newspapers and News Publishers.

-She currently lives in Berkeley, California with her two children and has a fellowship on Investigative Reporting at the University of California, Berkeley Graduate School of Journalism.
+She currently lives in Berkeley, California, U.S., with her two children and has a fellowship on Investigative Reporting at the University of California, Berkeley Graduate School of Journalism.

 Early life

 Anabel Hernández was born in 1971 and reportedly wanted to be a lawyer since she was a child.

-In 1993, at 21, Hernández started the newspaper Reforma while still in school.
+In 1993, at 21, Hernández started work at the newspaper Reforma while still in school.
 Her first front-page story at Reforma was about electoral fraud in Mexico City.
 Three years later, Hernández got pregnant with her first child and stopped working there.
 In 1999, she went to work at the Milenio newspaper.
 She left Milenio and also her job at El Universal, allegedly because of indirect government pressure on the papers to censor her work.

 First investigation

 On 5 December 2000, Hernández received a call from her mother telling her that her father hadn't come home the night before.
 Hernández and family members began the search by first calling on the local hospitals.
 That afternoon, the family called a radio station to report Mr. Hernández's missing car.
 Someone called and said they found it, so Anabel's older brother went to the location where the car had been found.
-Inside the car was one of Mr. Hernández shoes and the car trunk was stained with blood.
+Inside the car was one of Mr. Hernández's shoes and the car trunk was stained with blood.
 By that night the Hernández family knew Mr. Hernández was dead.
-Mr. Hernández's body was eventually found lying on a highway on Tultitlan, a municipality outside of México City.
+Mr. Hernández's body was eventually found lying on a highway on Tultitlán, a municipality outside of México City.

 The police in Mexico City allegedly said they would investigate only if they were paid, which the family refused.

 Hernández employs two bodyguards for her protection.